2 General Policies

 2.1 Joining the Lab

 Dr. Rose keeps a page updated on her website regarding whether she is taking new students, hiring postdocs, or available for dissertation committees.
-At Stanford, we’ve had students from many different graduate programs join the Lab, including health policy, biomedical data science, computer science, and chemical engineering programs.
+At Stanford, we’ve had students from many different graduate programs join the Lab, including health policy, computer science, biomedical data science, and chemical engineering programs.

 Lab trainees meet individually with Dr. Rose regularly.
 This is typically weekly or every other week depending on the needs of the trainee and their projects.
 Meetings are either 25 minutes or 50 minutes to allow for breaks between meetings.
 Dr. Rose expects trainees to manage the meeting such that it ends on time.